 Symptoms of mononucleosis can vary among individuals but generally begin about four to six weeks after exposure to the disease.
 Early symptoms are flu-like and may include fever, severe fatigue, headache, sore throat, and swollen tonsils.

-As mononucleosis progresses, typical symptoms include painful swollen glands in the neck, armpits, or groin.
-Some people may also develop a ...more symptoms »
+As mononucleosis progresses, typical symptoms include painful swollen glands in the neck, armpits, ...more symptoms »

 Misdiagnosing mononucleosis is possible because the early symptoms of mononucleosis can mimic other diseases, such as strep throat, influenza, cold, pharyngitis, tonsillitis, chronic fatigue syndrome, lymphoma, and upper respiratory infection.

 To ensure the symptoms are due to mononucleosis and not other diseases, some tests may be done, such as a throat culture and ...more misdiagnosis »